jakelangham/kestrel/paper/paper.md

 simulations efficiently, without compromising the most essential flow physics and (2) in order to focus on making some important technical advances for morphodynamic models, which are particular to our code and detailed by @Langham:2023.
-These include improvements to standard numerical schemes, a careful treatment of the effects of the basal geometry and a regularisation that ensures the model is well-posed as an initial value problem.
+These advances include improvements to standard numerical schemes, a careful treatment of the effects of the basal geometry and a regularisation that ensures the model is well-posed as an initial value problem.